 Which Galaxy S10 Should You Buy?

 Most people will likely opt for the Galaxy S10, simply because it’s more affordable.
-Plus, with the bigger screen this year in roughly the same size package, that choice is even easier for most people trying to save money or just get a great phone.
+Plus, with the bigger screen in nearly the same size package as before, that choice is even easier.

-If you’re not sure that you can handle a huge phone just go with the Galaxy S10.
-It can do everything the bigger phone can do, except for maybe take some wide selfies.
-If that’s not important to you — the choice is clear.
+If you’re not sure if you can handle a huge phone just go with the Galaxy S10.
+It can do everything the bigger phone can and is still a great device.

 That said, choosing the Galaxy S10+ over the smaller variant does give you a bigger and better experience, opens up the option for more storage and better build materials, and you’ll get longer battery life.
 Basically, if you want the bigger screen for gaming and movies, need the best battery life as possible, love taking selfies, or just want the biggest, fastest and best Samsung makes you’ll want the Galaxy S10+.